AdaCore/gnatstudio/docs/users_guide/extending.rst

   Name of another contextual menu item before which the new item should appear.
-You can find the list of names of predefined contextual menus by looking at the output of :command:`Contextual.list` in the GPS shell console.
+You can find the list of names of predefined contextual menus by looking at the output of :command:`Contextual.list` in the GNAT Studio shell console.
 The name of your contextual menu item is the value of the :file:`<title>` child.